-Edited by Batkingnz, Lynn, Anonymous, Eng and 2 others
+Edited by Batkingnz, Lynn, Eng, Maria and 1 other

 Once upon a time, before Windows, there was DOS.
 A command line operating system where many gamers had their first taste of PC gaming.
 Over time DOS made way for Windows, and although it was initially included up until Windows 95, it has, since Windows 2000, all but disappeared on computers.
 But there are still games to be played, and with the help of the DOSbox emulator you can relive or be introduced to the games of the past that many of us grew up on.
 Read on below to find out how.

 - 1Download and Install.Download DOSBox from here.
 Once the download has completed, open it and you will be presented with the licensing agreement.
 This software is free for your private use, so press "Next" to continue.Advertisement

 - 2Desktop Shortcut.On the next screen you will be given the option to add a shortcut for DOSBox to your desktop.
 It's a good idea to select this now.
 Otherwise you can find DOSBox in your start menu.
 When you are done, click next to continue.Advertisement

 - 3File Path.You can now choose a file path for DOSBox.
 This will determine where it is stored on your computer.
 We recommend leaving the path as is and clicking "Install" to continue.
 The install will only take a couple of seconds, once it is completed you can click close and the installation process is complete.
 Now it's time to get some games.

 The DOS operating system had a long lifetime, and there are many games available for it, including shareware, freeware and full paid games.
 Below we will show you where to get free and legal games from the website www.dosgames.com .
 For the purpose of this tutorial, we will use the popular platforming game, Jetpack.

 - 1DOSgames.In your web browser, follow this link.Advertisement